Conifold transitions via affine geometry and mirror symmetry: Affine manifolds with polyhedral decompositions

 \subsection{Examples.}

 In the following examples $B$ will be allowed to have boundary or even to be constructed using unbounded polytopes.
-The construction above can be easily adapted to these cases (e.g. the fans at boundary points will not be complete).
+The construction above can be easily adapted to these cases.

-\begin{ex} {\bf (The focus-focus singularity)} \end{ex} Here the dimension is $n=2$.
+\begin{ex} {\bf (The focus-focus singularity)} Here the dimension is $n=2$.
 The set $\mathcal P'$ is given by two polytopes: a standard simplex and a square $[0,1] \times [0,1]$.
 Glue them along one edge to form $B$ (see Figure \ref{affine_ff}).
-Let $e$ be the common edge, along which we have glued the polytopes, and let $v_1$ and $v_2$ be the vertices of $e$.
-The discriminant locus $\Delta$ consists of one point, the barycenter of $e$.
-Now we define the fan structure at $v_1$ and $v_2$.
+Let $e$ be the common edge, and let $v_1$ and $v_2$ be the vertices of $e$.
+The discriminant locus $\Delta$ consists of the barycenter of $e$.
 Consider the fan in $\R^2$ whose $2$-dimensional cones are two adjacent quadrants, i.e. $\cone(e_1, e_2)$ and $\cone(e_1, - e_2)$, where $\{ e_1,e_2 \}$ is the standard basis of $\R^2$.
-Then the fan structure at $v_j$, $j=1,2$, identifies the tangent wedges of the the two polytopes with these two cones, in such a way that the primitive tangent vector to $e$ at $v_j$ is mapped to $e_1$ (see Figure \ref{affine_ff}).
+Then the fan structure at $v_j$, $j=1,2$, identifies the tangent wedges of the two polytopes with these two cones, in such a way that the primitive tangent vector to $e$ at $v_j$ is mapped to $e_1$ (see Figure \ref{affine_ff}).

 Consider a loop $\gamma$ which starts at $v_1$, goes into the square, passes through $v_2$ and comes back to $v_1$ while passing inside the triangle.
 One can easily calculate that $\tilde \rho(\gamma)$, computed with respect to the basis $\{e_1, e_2 \}$, as depicted in Figure \ref{affine_ff}, is the matrix

-The singular point $\Delta$ in this example is called the focus-focus singularity.
+The singular point $\Delta$ in this example is called the focus-focus singularity. \end{ex}

 \begin{ex} {\bf (Generic singularity)} This a $3$-dimensional example and it is just the product of the previous example by $[0,1]$.
 Here $\Delta$ consists of a segment. \end{ex}